ascent12/drm_doc/01_intro.md

 - `connector_type` tells us whether our connector is HDMI-A, DVI, DisplayPort, etc.
-- `connector_type_id` distinguishes between connectors of the same type, so if you have two HDMI connectors, one will be 1 and the other 2.
+- `connector_type_id` distinguishes between connectors of the same type, so if you have two HDMI-A connectors, one will be 1 and the other 2.
 We can use this information to give our connectors a meaningful name, such as "HDMI-A-0".
-- `connector_type` is only an integer, so we'll write a convenience function to get the corresponding string.
+- `connection` tells us if there is a monitor plugged in.

-`connection` tells us if there is a monitor plugged in.
+`connector_type` is only an integer, so we'll write a convenience function to get the corresponding string.

 ### Modes